A landscaped garden with a flower bed and a decorative fountain featuring a statue at the center.

 Stunning Set Pieces

 Initiated by Leopold de Rothschild in the 1880s, the Topiary Sundial is one of the historic Garden’s standout features.
-Comprised of neatly manicured box and yew hedges, the Roman numerals are framed by the motto ‘Light and shade in turn, but love always’.
+Comprised of neatly manicured box and yew hedges, the Roman numerals are framed by the motto ‘Light and shade by turn, but love always’.

 The beautiful Jubilee Plantation was established to commemorate Queen Victoria’s Diamond Jubilee in 1897.